jmbamber/beer_project/README.md

 Personal project using NLP and predictive models to provide insights into key features of beer

 All beer information and reviews taken from [Beer Advocate](www.beeradvocate.com)

+### Executive Summary

+With the current popularity of the craft beers, it's difficult for indepdendant breweries to stand out.
+As such, this project aimed to provide independent breweries with the key features that beer drinkers look for in a good beer, through Natural Language Processing and predictive modelling